Smarter Financial

 An individual or HUF can claim a capital gains exemption under section 54F of the Income Tax Act by investing in residential house property.

-You can claim exemption by depositing in capital gains accounts scheme before the due date for filing the income tax return.
+You can claim exemption by depositing in Capital Gains Accounts Scheme before filing the return of income or the due date for filing whichever is earlier

 In order to claim exemption under Section 54F, new residential house property must be purchased within 1 year before or 2 years after the date of transfer or constructed within 3 years from the date of transfer.